 Suggestions for texts, artistic contributions and discussions are always welcome.
 Let us set out on the path to an art university that is sensitive to diversity and critical of discrimination.

-Alliances I – Students, Scholars and Artists at Risk
+Alliances 2 with Art universities – Students, Scholars and Artists at Risk

 Load More